ponkys/universal-test-0/README.md

 ## Running Universal app

-If your are running the app for the first time run `ng serve` before.
+Important: If your are running the app for the first time run `ng serve` before.

-Run `npm run start` to compile and run the server app.
+Run `npm run start` to compiles the app and runs the server app.
 Navigate to `http://localhost:4000/`.

 this command also generates the client app in production.